 How long does it take to become a Danish citizen?

-When you are ready to submit an application, you will need to make sure you have a great deal of patience.
+When you are ready to submit an application (most likely after 8-10 years in the country) you will need to make sure you have a great deal of patience.
 In the past few years the application handling times have increased, with the last publically announced average handling time being 24 months.
-A ‘fast-track’ program was introduced to bring this average down, however that will be done by processing ‘easy’ applications quickly.
-Whilst this will bring the average handling time down, it will not increase the processing speed for those cases which are not deemed easy.

 The application process is also only part of the journey to becoming a Danish citizen.
-Once your application has been successful, you then need to wait for your name to be presented on a bill to parliament.
-This happens only twice a year.
+Once your application has been reviewed and accepted, you then need to wait for your name to be presented on a bill to parliament.
+This happens only twice a year, sometimes only once.
 That bill then needs to pass through parliament three times before it is adopted.
-Whilst some people (for example Nordic citizens) will become Danish the day the law is adopted, most will need to wait to attend a constitution ceremony in their local municipality where they must sign a declaration and shake the hand of the mayor (without gloves, palm to palm).
+Whilst some people (for example Nordic citizens) will become Danish the day the law is adopted, most will need to wait to attend a constitution ceremony (grundlovsceremoni) in their local municipality where they must sign a declaration and shake the hand of the mayor (without gloves, palm to palm).
 This ceremony can at the earliest be held one month after the law is adopted, and up to four months after it is adopted.
 After the ceremony you are officially Danish!
 (It will then take a few days for this to be officially registered in governmental systems.)

 Below is a basic illustration of the timeline from the day you submit an application until the day you become a Danish citizen.
 This is a generalisation based on available information and is by no means certain.
 Some cases may be handled sooner, and others may take even longer.